 The possibilities are endless.
 When you have leftovers from a family meal, puree it and freeze it for baby.
 I also pureed some leftover chicken I had on hand for a later meal.
 Just make sure that baby’s portion hasn’t had any seasoning of any kind added to it.

 There are many resources that can help you get started.
 Here is a link to suggested meal plans for babies of different ages.
 It also includes information about storing and preparing food:

-Here are many easy recipes for making your own baby food, including teething biscuits:
+Here are many easy recipes for making your own baby food, no cooking required!:

 Making and freezing your own baby food is very easy and I look forward to exploring all the possibilities.
 It is healthier for your baby and a lot easier on your grocery budget.